sunyong6666/ICreateRobot-docs/docs/ICBlocks/06MaintenanceandDebug/02CleaningMagneticConnectors/03CodingBoardCleaningSteps.md

 | **Correct:** Focus on cleaning the pogo pin metal probes.   | **Incorrect:** Avoid cleaning strong magnets or plastic components.   |

-1. Use the dedicated hard-bristle cleaning brush to reach the gaps of the pogo pin probes.
+1. Use the dedicated hard-istle cleaning brush to reach the gaps of the pogo pin probes.
 2. Perform quick back-and-forth brushing, observing until the probe surfaces regain their metallic shine.

 ## Repeat Cleaning and Testing
-Repeat the magnetic interface testing, spraying, and brushing steps until all magnetic interfaces detect the gyro block with raw ID values within the normal range.
+Repeat the magnetic interface testing, spraying, and ushing steps until all magnetic interfaces detect the gyro block with raw ID values within the normal range.